torvalds/linux/Documentation/ia64/err_inject.rst

 (sysfs interface) to inject errors or query error injection capabilities.

 The tool can be used to test Intel IPF machine MC handling capabilities.
-It's especially useful for people who can not access hardware MC injection tool to inject error.
+It's especially useful for people who can yest access hardware MC injection tool to inject error.
 It's also very useful to integrate with other software test suits to do stressful testing on IPF.